-2011 Sales: Walmart had revenues for the full year 2011 of $419.0 billion.
+Sales: Walmart had revenues for the fiscal year 2017 of $500 billion.

-With a Walmart on every corner, it's easy for consumers to find the organics they want and at lower prices.
+With a Walmart on nearly every corner, it's easy for consumers to find the organics they want and at lower prices.
 Having organics at Walmart does help increase consumer knowledge about organics and supports the organic industry in general.

-Retail Units: 592 locations in the U.S and other countries.
+Retail Units: 760 locations in the U.S and other countries.

-2011 Sales: Costco Wholesale Corporation had revenues for the full year 2011 of $88.9 billion.
+Sales: Costco Wholesale had revenues for the full year 2017 of $141.6 billion.

 Amount of Organic Products: Organic food offerings at Costco have grown in recent years, but like other mainstream grocers, it's hard at times for Costco to meet organic demand.

 The bad: Like other mainstream grocers, Costco has faced major heat for selling factory farmed organics.
 Also, organic selections at Costco can be hit or miss, especially where fresh organic produce is concerned.

 The good: Costco has an excellent sales record and a huge consumer base.
 Many Americans love club-style stores, so the fact that Costco carries organics opens up the organic industry to lots of new consumers.

 Retail Units: Kroger operates over 3,000 stores in 31 states under two dozen banners.